For patients treated by the selected physician who died, we break that population into the following three categories:

 If the Early Hospice count represented 100 patients, and each patient was admitted to one inpatient stay, the average would be 100 patients divided by 100 hundred visits or an average of one visit per patient.

-And if only one patient has one visit, the average is .01 visits per patient.
+And if only one of those patients has one visit, the average is .01 visits per patient.
+(100 patients divided by one (1) = .01 visits.

 The problem is that our minds have trouble thinking of patients having an average of a part of a visit.
 A patient can't have a part of a visit.
 A group of patients can have an average number of visits that is less than one.